|8. Related papers|

 self-definition - and self-defined belonging to groups - widely varies

-indicators and features along which the researcher can build clusters
+there are several indicators and features along which the researcher can

 Indeed, the atomistic idea according to which everyone feels to be dissimilar from anybody else is a realistic picture only of very extreme social conditions.
 Networks of people linked by communication and emotional lines are very common, while their collapse into monistic units of disconnected individuals is more the result of crashes in the social texture than the standard state.